Reception

 Reminders!

 All items of clothes should be labelled, we encourage independent skills in Reception and making sure your child’s clothes are labelled helps them look after them.
-Already jumpers have been misplaced because there is no name on them.

 Children need a PE kit this consists of a white t shirt, black shorts and black PE pumps.
 All items should be labelled.